marcus-elia/Random-City-Simulator/README.md

 # Random-City-Simulator
 The generates a random map of roads to form a city.
 Cars randomly spawn in and move around the city.
 The user can move around the city by holding the arrow keys.
+Pressing d results in some debug stats being printed to the console.

+All of the code used to make the animations run and show up in a window are from RealTutsGML's youtube tutorial series "Java Programming: Let's Build a Game."

 Roads
 ===========================================================================================================================================